lsst-sqre/squareone/docs/dev/rsd-architecture.rst

 .. literalinclude:: ../../packages/rubin-style-dictionary/src/color/primary.yaml

-.. _component-design-tokens:
+.. _rsd-component-design-tokens:

 Component design tokens
 =======================

 Components are entities in your interfaces and designs.
 Components might be hyper-specific, like a login button, or actually quite general like the default color of links.
-Thus with *component design tokens,* the abstract grid of token values specified as :ref:`global design tokens <global-design-tokens>` become semantically associated with entities in your UI.
+Thus with *component design tokens,* the abstract grid of token values specified as :ref:`global design tokens <rsd-global-design-tokens>` become semantically associated with entities in your UI.

 All component tokens are contained within the :file:`src/component` directory, and the top-level path is always ``component``.